tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-setup-auto-provision-rm.md

 ## <a name="create-a-resource-manager-parameter-file"></a>Resource Manager-paraméterfájl létrehozása

-Az utolsó lépésben megadott sablon paraméterek használatával adja meg az IoT hub nevét, a kiépítési szolgáltatás nevét, valamint a létrehozandó helyet (Azure Region).
+The template that you defined in the last step uses parameters to specify the name of the IoT hub, the name of the provisioning service, and the location (Azure region) to create them.
 Ezeket a paramétereket egy külön fájlban adja át.
 Ez lehetővé teszi, hogy ugyanazt a sablont több telepítéshez is felhasználhassa.
 A paraméterfájl létrehozásához kövesse az alábbi lépéseket:

 1. Szövegszerkesztőben hozzon létre egy **parameters.json** nevű Azure Resource Manager-paraméterfájlt a következő váztartalommal: